 Members of our school regularly attend the North Staffordshire Combined Schools’ Mass, held at St Gregory’s, Longton, in October each year.

 In addition to the Mass and daily collective worship, we gather as a community to celebrate the Incarnation with our annual Festival of Carols and Readings, and to reflect on Christ’s Passion with our annual Stations of the Cross service.

-There is further opportunity for a more ‘youth centred’ collective worship when pupils attend the nearby Catholic retreat centre, Alton Castle/Soli House.
-(Day retreats annually for pupils in Yr 6 and 7, residential retreats biennially for Yr 9 and 10)
+There is further opportunity for a more youth centred collective worship when students attend the nearby Catholic retreat centre, Alton Castle/Soli House.
+(Day retreats annually for students in Yr 6 and 7, residential retreats biennially for Yr 9 and 10)